Retaining walls

 Building approval for retaining walls

-- there is surcharge loading (driveway, footings, structures) over the zone of influence.
+• there is a surcharge loading (driveway, footings, structures) over the zone of influence

-If you are unsure if your retaining wall needs approval, contact a private building certifier.
+If you're unsure if your retaining wall needs approval, contact a private building certifier.

 Siting requirements for a new retaining wall

-If the retaining wall is on a corner allotment, the wall and other structures must not exceed 1 metre in height within the 6 metres by 6 metres truncation.
+• On corner lots, structures must not exceed one metre in height within the 6 metre by 6 metre truncation unless approved.

 Find out more about placing a structure on your property.